Shimon Peres Negev Nuclear Research Center: Reported attacks

 In January 2012, media reports indicated that the Israel Atomic Energy Commission had decided to temporarily shut down the reactor, citing the site's vulnerability to attack from Iran as the main reason for the decision.
 In October and November 2012, it was reported that Hamas had fired rockets at Dimona and/or Negev Nuclear Research Center.
 In July 2014 Hamas again fired rockets towards the area surrounding the reactor.
 The facility was not damaged in any of the attempted strikes.
 In April 2021 a Syrian surface-to-air missile landed in the vicinity of the place.

 Declassified documents

 In April 2016 the U.S. National Security Archive declassified numerous documents from 1960 to 1970, which detail American intelligence opinions relating to Israel's attempts to obfuscate the purpose and details of its nuclear program.
 American officials involved in discussions with then Prime Minister David Ben-Gurion and other Israeli officials believed the country was providing "untruthful cover" about intentions to build nuclear weapons.

+2026 Iran war

+In March 2026, the U.S. conducted strikes on the Natanz Nuclear Facility using bunker buster bombs to target the site during the 2026 Iran war.
+In response, Iran struck Dimona, injuring at least 47 people.
+Iran said that it targeted the Dimona facility.